-For best results, the bearded iris require grooming a couple of times during the year.
+For best results, the bearded iris requires grooming a couple of times during the year.

 - In the early spring, remove any old foliage before new growth starts.

-- In the late spring, deadhead flowers as they start to fade.
+- In the late spring, deadhead iris flowers as they start to fade.